 In a nation where 1 out of every 4 children lives in poverty, the Oceola neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Unpopulated, and rural, the Oceola neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.4% of the neighborhoods in America.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 27 people per square mile living here, this neighborhood is less crowded than 93.4% of America.
 One of the notable things about Oceola is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Oceola neighborhood has more German ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 46.1% of this neighborhood's residents have German ancestry.